Numerical viscosity and resistivity in MHD turbulence simulations: Effective Reynolds Numbers ( , ) in Ideal MHD

 \subsubsection{Discussion}

 In this section, we aim to understand the effects of linear grid resolution $N$ on the dissipation scales.
 Hence, we study the properties of the dependence of the dissipation wave numbers $\knu$ and $\keta$ on $N$.
 Before that, we reason out the reliability of the simulation results based on their numerical resolution.
 Columns~13 and~14 of Tab.~\ref{tab:fit_params} list $\rek$ and $\pem$ calculated from $\knu$ and $\keta$ obtained from the power spectra (columns~11 and 12) using Eqs.~(\ref{eq:knugeneral}) and (\ref{eq:ketageneral}), respectively.
 The $\rem$ (column~15) is calculated from the resulting $\rek$ and $\pem$ using Eq.~(\ref{eq:pm_rel}).
 For magnetic amplification to dominate over magnetic dissipation in the kinematic phase of the dynamo, $\rem$ has to exceed a critical value of $\mathrm{Rm}_\mathrm{crit} \simeq 100$, depending on the sonic Mach number and $\pem$ of the fluid \citep{2004PhRvL..92e4502S,2004ApJ...612..276S,2004PhRvE..70c6408H,2005PhR...417....1B,2012PhRvE..85b6303S,2014ApJ...797L..19F,2021PhRvL.126i1103A}.
 We find that $\rem \gtrsim 100$ for $N\gtrsim 100$.
 We also know that, generally, turbulence fully develops for \mbox{$\rek\gtrsim 100$--$1000$} \citep{1995tlan.book.....F,2014PNAS..11110961S}, although it depends on the geometry of the system.
-We find that $\rek < 1000$ for $N = 72$ and $144$, for both $\mach = 0.1$ and 10, while $\rek \gtrsim 1000$ for \mbox{$N\gtrsim 200$--$300$}.
-This implies that fluid motions for the lowest two resolutions are borderline turbulent, and the intensity of turbulence, characterised by $\rek$, increases with $N$.
-Therefore, the two lowest-resolution runs ($N=72$ and $144$) are expected to show deviations from the scaling relations that we establish in this work.
-Indeed, we see in Fig.~\ref{fig:kvsN} that these two resolutions show some deviations from the power-law scaling relations with $N$ (especially for $N=72$), in particular for $\keta$ (bottom panels).
+We find that $\rek < 1000$ for $N = 144$, for both $\mach = 0.1$ and 10, while $\rek \gtrsim 1000$ for \mbox{$N\gtrsim 200$--$300$}.
+This implies that fluid motions for the lowest resolution are borderline turbulent, and the intensity of turbulence, characterised by $\rek$, increases with $N$.
+Therefore, the lowest-resolution runs ($N=144$) are expected to show deviations from the scaling relations that we establish in this work.
+Indeed, we see in Fig.~\ref{fig:kvsN} that this resolution shows deviations from the power-law scaling relations with $N$, particularly for $\keta$ (bottom panels).

 The dotted lines in Fig.~\ref{fig:kvsN} represent the basic theoretical relations for $\knu$ and $\keta$, i.e., the formulated models plotted with fixed parameters given by theory, as displayed.
 The dashed lines are fits of the dissipation wave numbers with at least one (but not all) parameter left free to vary, and the solid lines are fitted with all the parameters left free to vary.